PayU-EMEA/openpayu_php/README.md

 In many methods you will need to use PAYU ORDER ID

-###Creating "Hosted Order"
+###Creating order using HTML form

-   File with working example: [examples/v2/order/HostedOrderForm.php](examples/v2/order/HostedOrderForm.php)
+   File with working example: [examples/v2/order/GeneratedOrderForm.php](examples/v2/order/GeneratedOrderForm.php)

    To create an order using HTML form you must provide an Array with order data: